Richard Choque: Crimes

-Choque's crimes gained notoriety in Bolivia after it became known that, due to judicial irregularities, he was released from prison amidst serving a sentence for killing a young woman in 2013.
-On December 24, 2019, Justice Rafael Alcón ordered that he be placed under house arrest for 18 months, despite the fact that he supposed to serve a 30-year sentence and had more than 17 complaints lodged against him - his reasoning for the release was a supposed incurable disease.
+Choque's crimes gained notoriety in Bolivia after it became known that, due to judicial irregularities, he was released from prison while serving a sentence for killing a young woman in 2013.
+On December 24, 2019, Justice Rafael Alcón ordered that he be placed under house arrest for 18 months, despite the fact that he was supposed to serve a 30-year sentence and had more than 17 complaints lodged against him - his reasoning for the release was a supposed incurable disease.
 Choque is said to have been released from prison after paying a bribe of $3,500, after rejecting the offer of a lawyer who had asked for $10,000 for the same service.

 Shortly after being paroled, he created a fake account on Facebook under the name 'Haide Mitzi Flores Alarcón' and, through it, posted advertisements on social media where he proclaimed to seek domestic help in exchange for a hefty sum of money.
 Reportedly, more than 77 women responded to his ads, a majority of whom were poor or had family issues.

-Choque's modus operandi consisted of contacting the victims and asking for either sexual services or to deliver a package, whereupon he told them to visit a location of his choosing.
+Choque's modus operandi consisted of contacting the victims and asking for either sexual services or for them to deliver a package, whereupon he told them to visit a location of his choosing.
 Upon doing so, he pretended to be a policeman and accused them of drug trafficking.
 Choque would then force the victim to "confess" to the crime in video recordings and, in exchange for not turning them over to the police, he would then extort them for money or sex.